edwinst/remedybg_wishlist/README.md

      **Note:** For the root items, this currently collides with the edit-on-double-click.
 Maybe it would be fine to toggle expansion along with the editing?
 After all, what I want to edit, I usually also want to see, right?
-    A click on the collapse buttom could then re-collapse and also quit the editing, which seems useful.
+    A click on the collapse button could then re-collapse and also quit the editing, which seems useful.
 Would need to be tried to see if is a good idea, I guess.